trevorsandy/lpub3d/mainApp/docs/README.txt

 - Fix - Abnormal rendering behaviour #726
 - Fix - Add LDView Assembly Rendered Arguments conflated #727
 - Fix - Caches are not cleared when exporting #750
-- Fix - Crash when opening "BOM Placement" applet. #754
+- Fix - Crash when opening "BOM Placement" applet #754
 - Fix - Crash when showing BOM #742
+- Fix - Create new Buildmod after one BM does not work #743
 - Fix - Group step number not displayed when enabled in global settings #764
 - Fix - Include file meta commands not always applied #735
 - Fix - LPub3D crashes on Mac #753